 And New York’s and Washington’s absence is even more conspicuous when you consider that Google labels Toronto and Ottawa (Canada’s largest city and capital city, respectively) — without also labeling New York and Washington.

 Apple, meanwhile, labels New York and Washington—but at the expense of not labeling several U.S. states.
 And just as it looks peculiar for Google to label Toronto and Ottawa, but not New York and Washington—it looks equally strange to see an incomplete listing of U.S. states on Apple’s map.

 What’s more important on a zoom like this?
 States or major cities?
 And are more people looking for Connecticut or New York City?
 West Virginia or Washington, DC?

 And how important is it to label all of the U.S. states at once?

-It’s a classic cartography problem, and it’s part of what makes cartography so fun.
-You don’t have enough space to label everything, so what do you label?
+It’s a classic cartography problem: you don’t have enough space to label everything, so what do you label?
 What are the top things here?

 Each map has voted with its pixels, and it’s interesting to see: